European Exchange Rate Mechanism: Increase of margins

-History of the ERM II
+History

 On 31 December 1998, the European Currency Unit (ECU) exchange rates of the eurozone countries were frozen and the value of the euro, which then superseded the ECU at par, was thus established.

 In 1999, ERM II replaced the original ERM.
 The Greek and Danish currencies were part of the new mechanism, but when Greece joined the euro in 2001, the Danish krone was left at that time as the only participant member.
 A currency in ERM II is allowed to float within a range of ±15% with respect to a central rate against the euro.
 In the case of the krone, Danmarks Nationalbank keeps the exchange rate within the narrower range of ± 2.25% against the central rate of EUR 1 = DKK 7.46038.

 EU countries that have not adopted the euro are expected to participate for at least two years in ERM II before joining the eurozone.